Looking for an expert guide on the oval cut diamond shape?

 Oval diamonds are usually elongated, but in recent times a new oval style has emerged: the east to west design.
 This is where the oval diamond is turned on its side, rather than longways.
 East-to-west style ovals are normally set in a halo style.

-There are a bunch of great reasons why an emerald cut diamond should make your engagement ring wish list, but there are a couple reasons you might be hesitant on it.
+There are a bunch of great reasons why an oval cut diamond should make your engagement ring wish list, but there are a couple reasons you might be hesitant on it.

 But don't worry, that's where we come in.
 We'll help you make the decision that's best for you.